Last Updated: June 25, 2020

-When we use the term “personal information”, we are referring to information that can be readily used to identify a specific living person.
-Examples of personal information that we might wish to collect from you might include your name and your street or e-mail address.
+When we use the term “personal information”, we are referring to information that can be readily used to identify a specific person.
+Examples of personal information that we might collect from you include your name and your street or e-mail address.
 All of those items of information can be used to identify you.

 Information that relates to you, but cannot be used to identify you, is not “personal information.”
 So, for example, your state of residence is a piece of information about you, but it is not, by itself, “personal information.”
 However, if we collect your street address and your state of residence and we put them together in our systems, we would treat both pieces of information as “personal information” because, when taken together, they can be used to identify you.

 We collect personal information in order to provide you with our products and services.
 We also collect personal information to improve your experience as a user of our website and to improve others’ experience as well.
 Sometimes the personal information that we collect enables you to use online resources or obtain communications about topics of interest to you.
 We also analyze the personal information we collect so that we can identify and offer new products and services.

 Direct Collection.
 We collect personal information from you when you voluntarily provide it to us by, for example, filling in an online form or participating in an interactive display.
 Contact details—your name, street address, e-mail address, telephone number, birth date, etc.—are often collected in this manner.
 So is health status, so that we can provide you with information that is more likely to be relevant to you.